 Essentially a farmers purchasing group acts as a co-operative whereby members purchasing requirements can be accumulated together and then the group can negotiate a discount against the bulk order volume.

 These groups tend to be regionally based to allow savings to be made on distribution and delivery.
 What if you are positioned geographically that you could choose from a number of farmers buying groups – what would be the difference that makes you choose one over the others?

 Advantages of Farmers Buying Group

-Most Farmers purchasimg groups will have a team of experienced and professional buyers whose sole role is to obtain best value for money across a comprehensive range of products and services required for day to day operation of a farm.
+Most Farmers purchasing groups will have a team of experienced and professional buyers whose sole role is to obtain best value for money across a comprehensive range of products and services required for day to day operation of a farm.